I must have been five years old the first time I sat down and played the original Star Wars arcade game.

 Knights of the Old Republic

 With a 2003 release, KOTR just sneaks into the Old School category.

 Taking place some 4,000 years before the movies, the Star Wars universe opens up before you in this all-time classic RPG from Bioware.

 The sheer magnitude of it is stunning, and it's pure Star Wars without having to be tethered to anyone related to a Skywalker.
 It's truly its own story.

 And, it's YOUR story.
 Finally, blissfully, here was an RPG where you could choose your path, and depending on your choices you would lean to the light or dark sides, and your character's appearance would reflect this evolution.

-This one of the first action-RPGs I remember really getting into.
+This is one of the first action-RPGs I remember really getting into.
 It's more of a fusion of action-RPGs and turn-based, a system that still powers Bioware's games today.

 KOTOR isn't exactly an under-the-radar game, considering there's apparently now a movie based on it.
 But you may have forgotten just how great it is.